kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 - Ability to add nodes and nodepools when the cluster is running.
 - Traefik ingress controller attached to a Hetzner load balancer with proxy protocol turned on.
 - Possibility to turn Longhorn on, and optionally also turn Hetzner CSI off.
-- Ability to switch to Calico as CNI, and Cilium can also be easily added.
+- Ability to switch from Flannel to Calico or Cilium as CNI.
 - Tons of flexible configuration options to suit all needs.

 _It uses Terraform to deploy as it's easy to use, and Hetzner provides a great [Hetzner Terraform Provider](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs)._